 If you’re wondering what foods dogs can and cannot eat, it’s not as simple as reaching into the fridge for some human-grade food.
-Even fruits and veggies that are considered healthy for humans can be dangerous to our furry friends, so read on to find out what you can give them and what you should safely stash out of your pup’s reach.
+Even fruits and veggies that are considered healthy for humans can be dangerous to our furry friends.

 Dr. Taryn Waugh, a veterinarian at Thornhill, Ont.-based Smith Veterinary Hospital, shared which five common human foods dogs can eat and which five they should absolutely avoid at all costs.